COMP3180-23s2/comp3180-final-project-EJ-Corp/README.md

 However, I've also noticed that I'm getting ahead of myself and that I need to explore cellular automaton before I start tackling this.
 Therefore, the next steps is to utilise my reaserach and attempt to create a cellualr automata first.

 ## Week 10 - Developing your Project

+**Roadblocks:**

+__WFC:__

+* Realised I never went back to fix the issues left with the algorithm.
+Therefore, I need to fix rooms leading to the void as well as rooms closing other rooms off - making them unaccessable.

 ## Week 11 - Evaluation